 Franco Fasoli "JAZ" - INFORMATIVE WITHOUT MANY PICTURES

-Franco Fasoli, commonly known as JAZ, is one of the Argentina’s most talented street artists in the business.
+Franco Fasoli, commonly known as JAZ, is one of Argentina’s most talented street artists in the business.
 Jaz’s artwork is defined by tension.
 Most of his paintings feature fighting scenes inspired by Mexican ‘lucha libre’.
-On his Facebook page you can follow what the artist is currently working on and where his exhibitions are taking place, but the artist does not post a lot of pictures on his profile page.
+On his Facebook page, you can follow what the artist is currently working on and where his exhibitions are taking place, but the artist does not post a lot of pictures on his profile page.

 Fintan Magee - A TRUE ARTIST'S PAGE FOR THE FANS

 The Australian street artist Fintan Magee is fast becoming a global sensation.
 Starting out as a graffiti artist, Magee soon outgrew lettering and moved on to large murals.
 Oh yes, really large!
 Magee’s magical artworks span buildings and streets utilizing every available surface.
 Magee mixes surreal and figurative imagery creating very inspirational paintings that often touch upon negative aspects of the current world.
-You can fully enjoy his art through the media of Facebook, since the artist constantly shares latest works with his fans, much like an artist’s blog would.
+You can fully enjoy his art through the media of Facebook, since the artist constantly shares the latest works with his fans, much like an artist’s blog would.

 CYRCLE. - ALL THE INTERESTING BACK-STORIES AND WORKS IN PROCESS

 Through street campaigns, design, fine art, murals, and collaborations, the two-man collective deals with the questions of life, duality, and the human condition in a very unique and stylish way.
 With each new work, CYRCLE. seem to create even more of a wow factor.
-If you follow their Facebook profile, you get all the interesting back-stories and works in process they post for review.
+If you follow their Facebook profile, you get all the interesting back-stories and works in a process they post for review.
 Their page is very informative, fun and engaging for every fan, as it should be.